calkan27/Pruning-filters-for-efficient-convnets-online/README.md

 ### Pruning the Network

-To prune the trained network:
+To prune the trained network using dynamic clustering:

 ```
-python main.py --prune-flag --load-path /path/to/load/model --save-path /path/to/save/pruned_model
+python main.py --prune-flag --num-clusters 5 --load-path /path/to/load/model --save-path /path/to/save/pruned_model

 ```
+--num-clusters specifies the number of clusters for grouping and pruning filters.
+The default is 5.

 ### Retraining the Network after Pruning